The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 ## Participation
 **Contact**

-The project team only uses the Issue Tracker for contact:
+The project team only uses the [Issue Tracker](https://github.com/The-GeoStack-Project/The-GeoStack-Project.github.io/issues) for contact:
-- Use the Issue Tracker to post an Issue Ticket if you have a question for the project team, to report a bug or make a Project Enhancement Proposal (PEP).
+- Use the Issue Tracker to post an Ticket if you have a question for the project team, to report a bug or make a Project Enhancement Proposal (PEP).
 - Please use the proper labels to tag your issue accordingly!

+**Support**

+Currently we are only accepting tickets in the Issue Tracker but with no promises to response times or realisation.
-- Note: because this project is currently not an active open source project, expect several days of delay or more for a ticket response!
+- Support is very limited, because this project is currently not an active open source project.
+- Expect at least several days of delay or more for a ticket response!
 Handling tickets is not a priority!

-**Contributing**

-Please take special notice of the [GitHub Terms of Service](https://help.github.com/en/github/site-policy/github-terms-of-service) for contributions under the repository licenses, including contributions made to The GeoStack Project software and content in any of its repositories.
-- In short non-legal terms: when you make a contribution to a repository of The GeoStack Project, you agree that the software and content licenses of The GeoStack Project (EUPL version 1.2 and CC-BY version 4.0) will be applicable to your contributions as well.

-If you contribute software or content to The GeoStack Project in other ways than by means of GitHub, you agree that the same software and content licenses (EUPL version 1.2 and CC-BY version 4.0) will be applicable to your contributions as well.

-**Support**

-The project is currently published as-is with a project team of only a few volunteers for very, very low maintenance.

-Current support situation
+Maybe we look once a week! ;)

+**Pull requests**

-- Currently we are not accepting pull requests from other GitHub users than the current team members.
+Currently we are not accepting pull requests from GitHub users other than the current team members.
-- We are only accepting tickets with no promises to response times.

 **New Team Members**
+The project is currently published as-is with a project team of only a few volunteers for very, very low maintenance without making any promises.

 New team members are needed to make this project an active Open Source project because, with around 50 software and content components that will be updated over time, the project is expected to have a limited shelf life of around 12 months and without maintenance the project will need to be archived then.
 - If volunteers are willing to participate in project maintenance and creating new course materials this project could become an active Open Source project.

-- Currently the project has not yet a way to welcome new volunteers but the information for that will be published here.
+Currently the project has not yet a way to welcome new volunteers but the information for that will be published here.

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---